 The Better Access initiative covers disorders that significantly impact on a person’s emotions, thoughts, social skills and decision-making.
 Types include:

 You will need to pay for any charges in excess of the Medicare rebate (i.e. ‘the gap’) for services under this scheme.
 However, these out-of-pocket expenses will count towards the Medicare Safety Net.
 The Medicare Safety Net is designed to protect high users of health services from large out-of-pocket expenses.
 You can find more information on the Medicare Safety Net here.

-hesitate to contact one of our friendly receptionists on 3831 4452 if you need any further information or have booking enquiries.
+Please do not hesitate to contact one of our friendly receptionists if you need any further information or have booking enquiries.